 It is not necessary to appoint a Swedish fiscal representative to claim a VAT refund under Directive 2008/9/EC or the 13th Directive.

-Sweden is the Member State of Establishment
+Sweden is the Member State of Establishment EU countries (Directive 2008/09/EC)

 This refers to a Swedish-established company submitting an EU (former 8th Directive) claim in another EU member state.